-My friend and hiking companion, Nancy, arrived on the train from London, and the next morning we eagerly anticipated the onset of our North Downs Way (NDW) trek.
+My friend and hiking companion, Nancy, had arrived the previous day on the train from London, and that morning we eagerly anticipated the first steps of our NDW trek.
 Our host at the B&B, Maxine, prepared a tasty breakfast and volunteered to give my mother a lift to Guildford.
 A quick farewell and we were off!
-The trail commenced a short walk from our lodging.
+The trail commenced just a short walk from our lodging.

 The “Downs” are chalk hills and contribute substantially to the geography of this region.
 We did not, however, see any this first day.
-We did walk alongside long stretches of farmland, however, making it easy to get lost in one’s thoughts.
+We did walk alongside long stretches of farmland, making it easy to get lost in one’s thoughts.

 We continued on, encountering another golf course and woods.
-A sign, perfectly timed for a lunch break, directed us to a tearoom at the Watts Art Gallery.
-They did indeed have a bountiful tearoom with delicious cakes and pastries.
-Not to be resisted, we indulged in some of their yummy cakes.
+A sign, perfectly timed for a lunch break, directed us to a tea room at the Watts Art Gallery which did indeed have a bountiful tea room with delicious cakes and pastries.
+Not able to resist these offerings, we indulged in some of their yummy cakes.

-From the gallery, the trail plunged into the forest again as it headed up the hill.
+Leaving this gallery, we found that the trail plunged into the forest again as it headed up the hill.

 As we neared Guilford, we could just make out buildings peeking above the trees.

-By the time the River Wey flows through Guildford, it has become a navigable river that adjoins a peaceful park.
+By the time the River Wey completed its course through Guildford, it had expanded to become a navigable river adjoining a peaceful park.

 Picturesque canal boats passed by as we entered town.

-We had to climb steeply up city streets to find our B&B. We came upon the impressive ruins of Guildford Castle as we ascended the streets.
+To find our B&B, we had to climb steeply up city streets, during which we came upon the impressive ruins of Guildford Castle.

 The castle is believed to have been built by William the Conqueror sometime after 1066.
 During the 13th-century, Henry III sumptuously redecorated it.
 The castle’s current remains are thought to be the King’s private chamber within the castle, which was abandoned after Henry’s death.